-In 2025, support teams aren’t growing through headcount.
-They’re scaling with voice agents that handle real tasks — answering queries, verifying users, booking appointments — across phone, app, and web.
+In 2026 Call Center support teams aren’t growing with headcount.
+They are scaling with voice agents that handle real tasks such as answering queries, verifying users, booking appointments across phone, app, and web.

 What used to take 500 people in a contact centre now runs on a handful of servers and one voice system that speaks naturally, understands context, and connects directly to your internal tools.